bitcoin-dot-org/Bitcoin.org/_includes/ref_intro.md

 {% autocrossref %}

-The Developer Guide aims to provide the explanations you need to understand Bitcoin and start building Bitcoin-based applications.
+The Developer Reference aims to provide specifications and APIs information to help you start building Bitcoin-based applications.
 To make the best use of this documentation, you may want to install the current version of Bitcoin Core, either from [source][core git] or from a [pre-compiled executable][core executable].